-The algorithm selected for AES is Rijndael.
-Developed in Belgium, an English pronunciation alternative is "Rain Doll".
+The algorithm selected for AES is Riindael, Developed in Belgium, an English pronunciation alternative is "Rain Doll".
 In addition to U.S. Government implementations, it is anticipated that AES will be adopted by businesses, organizations, institutions, and individuals outside of government, and outside of the United States as was the case for DES.

-We only support decryption for DES and AES.
 Encrypted printer data streams can be decrypted using the key stored prior to the message.
-Keys for both DES and AES are stored separately so that both AES and DES are supported simultaneously.
-The keys messages themselves can be encrypted with either DES or AES for either DES or AES.
+New key settings can be encrypted with the current key to avoid clear-text transmission of the new key.
 Only one DES and one AES key exists at any one point in time.
 Old keys are not saved.
 To change either a DES or an AES key requires the MICR Password Command.